 October also saw the federal Information Commissioner again remind parliamentarians that Canadians care about access to information, and report that her office received more than 6,000 new complaints in the year — more than double the number in the previous year.
 As well, after more than two years of investigations, the federal Privacy Commissioner concluded that covertly collecting shoppers’ facial images without notice or consent violates PIPEDA; but the outcome was yet another reminder that the law and the Commissioner’s powers are inadequate.

-To fulfill promises made by successive administrations to update the country’s privacy and access regime, November saw the Government of Canada introduce Bill C-11 — the Digital Charter Implementation Act, 2020 — intended to modernize Canada’s private sector privacy law that came into force at the turn of the century.
-Recognized a long overdue, and hailed as a significant modernization of Canada’s private sector privacy legislation, with fines that could exceed those under the GDPR, the proposed legislation is problematic from the consumer’s perspective, and preserves the problematic consent model that has facilitated the exponential growth of the $200BN data broker industry that makes a living from personal and medical data despite being under scrutiny for years.
+To fulfill promises made by successive administrations to update the country’s privacy and access regime, November saw the Government of Canada introduce Bill C-11— the Digital Charter Implementation Act, 2020— intended to modernize Canada’s private sector privacy law that came into force at the turn of the century.
+Recognized as long overdue, and hailed as a significant improvement of Canada’s private sector privacy legislation, with fines that could exceed those under the GDPR, the proposed legislation preserves the problematic consent model that has facilitated the exponential growth of the $200BN data broker industry which traffics the personal and medical minutiae of our lives.

 Scrutinizing problematic provisions to reduce red tape was a focus of the Alberta government which, to many Albertans’ consternation, included amending health privacy legislation to pave the way for telehealth, and fundamentally shifts the purpose for collecting personal information, with the new objective being to enable and provide access to health information.
 The changes also eliminate the need to conduct Privacy Impact Assessments, and require custodians to collect individually identifying health information where disclosure of the information is authorized by any enactment of Alberta or Canada (including municipal bylaws).